 The unveiling of Studio West Bronze Foundry & Art Gallery’s work, “Nuns and Nightingales,” was featured on CTV News in Calgary on September 25th, 2011.

 We have been revealed as finalists for the first Made in Alberta Awards on the Made in Alberta Awards website and on social media.
-Here is a direct link to the finalist page.

 On April 6th 2018, tragedy struck the small town of Humboldt, SK when a collision claimed the lives of 16 members of the Broncos junior hockey team.
 Among the deceased was 42 year old Darcy Haugan, the dedicated coach at the helm of the Humboldt Broncos.

-Studio West is honoured to have been part of the effort to commemorate the life of Coach Haugan by casting the statue now erected in his hometown of Peace River, AB.
+Studio West is honoured to have been a part of the effort to commemorate the life of Coach Haugan by casting the statue now erected in his hometown of Peace River, AB.